dorfsmay/fedora-workstation-setup/INSTRUCTIONS/create_bootable_fedora_usb_stick_on_linux.md

 # Create a bootable Fedora USB stick on Linux

+## On Fedora

+Use Fedora Media Writer.
+To install: `sudo dnf install mediawriter`

+## Using the command line

 1. Download Fedora Workstation ISO file from <https://getfedora.org/en/workstation/download/>

 1. Insert USB stick